Causes of rain. Why is it raining? Why is it raining

 The steam is warm, and when it touches cold air, it turns into tiny droplets of water.

-Constantly striving for the ground.
+Constantly strives for the ground.

 Because it's already cold

-And in heaven, someone can not sleep.
+And in heaven someone can't sleep.

-Because falling in love with you
+Because when I fell in love with you,

-I got lost among the three pines,
+I got lost among three pines,

-Because, not loving the heat,
+Because, not loving warmth,

 Answer from Elena Maksimova[newbie]